TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 settings scale under the “Law of Diminishing Returns”: twice more workers typically don’t yield twice the outcome, but less.
 This is commonly formalized by stating that the second derivative of the utility function is negative, or in other words, convexity.
-This is one of the main reasons that convexity plays an important role in economics, and one of the main assumptions onanyeconomical utility function is convexity.
+This is one of the main reasons that convexity plays an important role in economics, and one of the main assumptions on any economical utility function is convexity.
 However discussions scale much worse: their utility (e.g. the amount of knowledge, or agreements, becoming accessible and useful to the participants) does not merely exhibit a negative second derivative w.r.t. the number of participants, but commonly even a negative first derivative,